nasa/Transform-to-Open-Science/docs/Area4_Moving_To_Openness/Open_Timeline.md

 * National Science Foundation [public access plan](https://www.nsf.gov/pubs/2015/nsf15052/nsf15052.pdf)

 ## 2016
+### USDA's Scientific Integrity Policy
+The USDA's [Scientific Integrity Policy](https://www.usda.gov/directives/dr-1074-001) or DR 1074-001 is designed to "ensure the highest level of integrity in all aspects of the Department’s and USDA agencies’ involvement with scientific and technological processes, research, analyses, and products" including the open, accessible and online distribution of all scientific data used to develop policy.

+### Revised NOAA Data Sharing Policy
+As a result of NOAA's public access plan, its [Data and Publication Sharing Directive for NOAA Grants, Cooperative Agreements, and Contracts](https://nosc.noaa.gov/EDMC/PD.DSP.php) from 2012 is revised to impose requirements regarding the sharing of proposals as well as resaerch data in a timlely fashion  "both on NOAA Programs that issue grants and on grant recipients."
+Specifically, it required that "data that underlie the conclusions of peer-reviewed scientific publications be made available for discovery, retrieval, and analysis for free at the time of publication."
+This data is submitted to the NOAA National Data Centers for archiving.

 ### Public Access Plans
 * Department of Education [public access plan](https://ies.ed.gov/funding/pdf/EDPlanPolicyDevelopmentGuidanceforPublicAccess.pdf)
 * Department of Health and Human Services [public access plan](https://www.ahrq.gov/funding/policies/publicaccess/index.html) for Administration for Community Living Publications